gemfire/gemfire-developer-website/content/blog/spring-security-geode.md

 ```

 ### GeodeAuthoritiesMapper
-We don’t want to change our current stored roles and/or authorities, though, no matter what they are or how they are represented, to match the ones used by [Apache Geode](https://geode.apache.org/).
+We don’t want to change our current stored roles and/or authorities, though, no matter what they are or how they are represented, to match the ones used by [VMware GemFire](https://tanzu.vmware.com/gemfire).

 Instead, and to integrate both representations seamlessly, we’ll implement the *[GrantedAuthoritiesMapper](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/core/authority/mapping/GrantedAuthoritiesMapper.html)* interface, which can be injected into the authentication layer to convert the authorities loaded from the storage into those which will be stored in the *[Authentication](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/core/Authentication.html)* object.